hide

 However, do not despair.
 For summer camps and jobs, temporary visas can be offered.
 As an example, were you to travel to France for a month to partake in a summer camp or school, you could enter the country on a traveller’s visa, and work voluntarily.

-It’s worth consulting a consulate for the country you want to go to, or using online resources like Visa Guide to navigate the entry requirements for different nations.
+It’s worth consulting a consulate for the country you want to go to, or using online resources like visa guide to navigate the entry requirements for different nations.

 How much can you earn teaching English for a summer?